b

 </ul>

-even further by destructuring state
+)We can simplify useSelector even further by destructuring state's parameters:

 const tasks = useSelector(({ filter, tasks }) => {